Skip navigation

 NUAMES Course Catalog

-The courses listed are all of the courses offered at NUAMES.
+The courses listed are all those offered at NUAMES.
 Not all classes are offered at each campus.
 All CE (Concurrent Enrollment) Credit is offered through Weber State University, unless specifically noted otherwise.

 English Credit